FarronF/limerick-council-meetings/meetings/2023/11/01-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 4th October 2023.md

 one in Doonakenna.
 Both of these supervisors have crews operating out of these locations.

-Any additions to these bases would have staffing and financial implications that would need--- 7
+Any additions to these bases would have staffing and financial implications that would need
+---
+7

 to be approved by both Transportation Management and Human Resources.
 Regardless of